the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

 **What should be the format?**

-  NIFTI is a standard format for volumetric time-series, and it is widely used in the neuroimaging commmunity.
+  NIFTI is a standard format for volumetric time-series, and it is widely used in the neuroimaging community.
 Originally, NIFTI-1 file format was based on 16-bit signed integers and was limited to 32,767 in each dimension.
 The NIFTI-2 format is based on 64-bit integers and can handle very large volumes and matrices.
 The more recent CIFTI format is compatible with the NIFTI-2